mrkkrp/megaparsec-site/tutorials/indentation-sensitive-parsing.md

 Just for fun, we will allow line comments that start with `#` as well.

-Assuming `pItemList` parses entire list, we can define high-level parser as:
+Assuming `pItemList` parses the entire list, we can define the high-level parser as:

 ```haskell
 parser :: Parser (String, [String])